gudrunhe/secdec/doc/source/gettingstarted.rst

     subleading pole: 0.639405625715768089 + 1.34277036689902802e-6*I +/- ( 0.00650722394065588166 + 0.000971496627153705891*I )
     finite part: -0.425514350373418893 + 1.86892487760861536*I +/- ( 0.00706834403694714484 + 0.0186497890361357298*I )

 The file ``box1L.py`` defines the loop integral and calls `pySecDec` to perform the sector decomposition.
 When run it produces the directory `box1L` which contains the code required to numerically evaluate the integral.
 The make command builds this code and produces a library.
-The file ``integrate_box1L.py`` loads the integral library and evalutes the integral for a specified numerical point.
+The file ``integrate_box1L.py`` loads the integral library and evaluates the integral for a specified numerical point.

 The content of the python files is described in detail in the following sections.
 The user is encouraged to copy and adapt these files to evaluate their own loop integrals.